 - is creative and innovative,

 … in one word, it performs!
 (It’s not for nothing that it is the number 1 performance factor at Google)

 Some researchers have even seen that it is essential to “thaw” the organization, before launching into its transformation!

 This is why at Esséré, we consider that Psychological Safety, as well as quiet egos and the feeling that the organization supports the people, are the keys to developing sustainable transformation capabilities, in order to make courageous decisions for a regenerative world.

 HOW TO DEVELOP PSYCHOLOGICAL SAFETY IN AN ORGANISATION ?

 That’s the million-dollar question!

-We have experimented, for example, that leadership style is crucial.
-BRAVE leaders (Benevolent, Respectful, Authentic, Vulnerable and Emotional …) create trust and dynamism in teams.
+We have experienced, for example, that leadership style is crucial.
+BRAVE™ leaders (Benevolent, Respectful, Authentic, Vulnerable and Emotionally conscious) create trust and dynamism in teams.
 A co-constructed Vision awakens hope and desire for a different and better future.
 An organization that respects the “human aspect” releases the energy of responsibility.